 Best Fertilizer for Orchids.
-Orchids (known as Orchidaceae) are one of the most beautiful flowers.
-It is due to the long-lasting blooms, vibrant colour, delicate, exotic, elegant and large size.
-Colours are white, pink, magenta, purple and yellow hues.
+Orchids (known as Orchidaceae) are some of the most beautiful flowers.
+It is due to the long-lasting blooms, vibrant color, delicate, exotic, elegant, and large size.
+Colors are white, pink, magenta, purple, and yellow hues.

 The plant often represents love, luxury, beauty, elegance, fertility, and strength.
-They can be a decorative plant or as gifts.
+They can be decorative plants or as gifts.

 Moth Orchid is the most popular type of orchids (Phalaenopsis).
 It blooms one to two times a year.
 It is known to last from two to three months.